Samy-uktha/Programming-Project/README.md

 contribution:

--Writing the code for the login page with username and password entry boxes and login button, and function login.
+-Writing the code for the login page with labels, entry boxes and login button, and login function.

 -Creating a product catalog stored in multiple nested dictionaries and storing attributes of each product such as name and price.